 Central Business District From the North Street / Summer Street axis east to the Salem Common, and from the North River south to Salem Harbor.
 The Salem courthouses, City of Salem municipal offices, the commuter rail station, and most tourist attractions are here.
 Among the plentiful notable sights will mention here only the Essex Street Pedestrian Mall and the Peabody-Essex Museum.
 Commercial core is the streets around Town House Square a.k.a.
 Lappin Park.

-McIntire Historic District Extends from the North Street / Summer Street axis on the east side east to the Boston St / Jackson Street axis, and from North River on the north south to Broad Street.
+McIntire Historic District Extends from the North Street / Summer Street axis on the east side west to the Boston St / Jackson Street axis, and from North River on the north south to Broad Street.
 Includes the Chestnut Street District listed on the National Register of Historic Places.
 Named after the architect and Salem resident Samuel McIntire, a progenitor of Federal style architecture.
 The neighborhood was originally built off the wealth made in the Old China Trade by Salem’s merchants.
 Notable grand historic homes include the Peirce-Nichols House and The Witch House.